krischer/LASIF/doc/prerequisites.rst

 * `ObsPy <http://www.obspy.org/>`_ (in a recent repository version - the version will be fixed at a certain point in the future)
 * The `matplotlib basemap toolkit <http://matplotlib.org/basemap/>`_
 * `wfs_input_generator <http://github.com/krischer/wfs_input_generator>`_
-* requests
 * progressbar
 * geographiclib
 * colorama
 * joblib

-The later five should prove no trouble installing via pip.
+The later four should prove no trouble installing via pip.
 They will also be automatically installed when running **LASIF**'s setup script.

 .. code-block:: bash

-    $ pip install requests progressbar geographiclib colorama joblib
+    $ pip install progressbar geographiclib colorama joblib

 ObsPy and basemap are slightly more complicated to install.
 Please refer to the projects websites for more detailed instructions.